 Pest control can absolutely be both effective and pet-friendly.
 We accomplish this by making sure we’re all on the same page and are working together to create the safest environment for your pets.
 To get the ball rolling, let’s take a look at three of the most crucial questions we get regarding pets and pest control:

-1. Is pest control harmful to my pets?
+1. Is pest control pet-friendly?

 On one hand, obviously, neither our animals nor us should trot around purposely ingesting pest control products.
 Fortunately, pest professionals carefully choose and mix products into certain ratios.
 While our formulated treatments are very effective against teeny-tiny unwanted critters, they’re pretty benign to us mammalian folks.
 Reptiles and other creatures have different sensitivities, so we’ve carefully crafted our policies to prioritize their safety (more on that in the next section!).